 Creating Backward-Compatible Class APIs

-As you already know, properties turn method calls into direct attribute lookups.
+As you already know, properties turn direct attribute lookups into method calls.
 This feature allows you to create clean and Pythonic APIs for your classes.
-You can expose your attributes publicly without the need for getter and setter methods.
+You can expose your attributes publicly without using getter and setter methods.

 If you ever need to modify how you compute a given public attribute, then you can turn it into a property.
-Properties make it possible to perform extra processing, such as data validation, without having to modify your public APIs.
+Properties allow you to perform extra processing, such as data validation, without having to modify your public APIs.

 class that exposes two attributes, .units